-With CMAP and similar platforms, there is a data trail that can be used to ensure the environmental data and reporting are wholly accurate and transparent.
+With CMAP and similar platforms, a data trail can be used to ensure the environmental data and reporting are wholly accurate and transparent.
 They also connect to the various disclosure systems and include embedded accreditations in their platform, allowing companies to align with them automatically.

-For a better understanding of how CMAPs can be utilized to ensure alignment with accreditations, full auditability assurance, and compliance with any anti-greenwashing legislation, you can schedule a free demo of Persefoni’s enterprise-level carbon accounting solution.
+To better understand how CMAPs can be utilized to ensure alignment with accreditations, full auditability assurance, and compliance with any anti-greenwashing legislation, you can schedule a free demo of Persefoni’s enterprise-level carbon accounting solution.

 Persefoni is a leading Climate Management & Accounting Platform (CMAP).
 The company’s Software-as-a-Service solutions enable enterprises and financial institutions to meet stakeholder and regulatory climate disclosure requirements with the highest degrees of trust, transparency, and ease.
 As the ERP of Carbon, the Persefoni platform provides users with a single source of carbon truth across their organization, enabling them to manage their carbon transactions and inventory with the same rigor and confidence as their financial transactions.